-Keynote Address by Ursula Schaefer-Preuss, ADB Vice President, at the Asia Pacific Climate Change Adaptation Forum 2010, Bangkok, Thailand
+Keynote address by ADB Vice President Ursula Schaefer-Preuss at the Asia Pacific Climate Change Adaptation Forum 2010 on October 21, 2010 in Bangkok, Thailand

 Good morning distinguished guests, ladies and gentlemen.
 It is my great pleasure to be here at the Asia-Pacific Adaptation Forum.
 This Forum is a tremendous opportunity to share knowledge and experiences, particularly in the face of one of the world's greatest challenges - that is, how to adapt to climate change.

 Of all the regions in the world, Asia and the Pacific is the most vulnerable to climate change.
 Since 1960 more people in Asia and the Pacific have been affected by floods, droughts and storms than in any other region.
 More than 80% of all people affected by these natural disasters were from Asian or Pacific countries.